Exclusive · Google Ads Sourced

 Arkansas Product Liability Act of 1979 (Ark.
 Code § 16-116-101 et seq.).
 3-year SOL under § 16-116-103.
 Strict-liability and negligence theories both available.
 Bayer CropScience LP v.
 Schafer (Ark.
 2011) is the defining anti-cap precedent; punitive damages remain UNCAPPED in Arkansas product cases.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage given the 2-year med-mal SOL under Ark.
+Med-mal leads can be added on request, but they are not a focus area given the 2-year med-mal SOL under Ark.
 Code § 16-114-203 and the affidavit-of-merit and expert-disclosure procedural requirements at intake.

 The Law